kbardool/CarND-Advanced-Lane-Lines/Writeup-AdvancedLaneFinding.md

 ###------------------------------------------------------------------------------------
 ```

-If the number of detected pixels within a window region is less than the `minpix` parameter, it is assumed that pixel detection for that window has failed.
-In this case the center position of the current window is reused for the next window iteration.
+If the number of detected pixels within a window region is less than the a certain threshold ( set using the `MINPIX` parameter), pixel detection for that window will fail.
+In this case, the center position of the current window is reused for the next window iteration.
 Otherwise, detected pixels are appended to a list for further processing.

  An example of the sliding window process and detected lane pixels on the binary thresholded image is displayed below: